apache-superset/dynamic-import-demo-plugin/README.md

 # Dynamic Imports Example Plugin

+**Attention: Dynamic plugins are a work-in-progress feature.
+Please do try it out and give feedback, but use only at your own risk!**

 This project is meant to be used as a template to create your own Chart Plugins for Superset.

 ## Initializing Your Own Plugin